Gabo-Tor/pybullet-keyboard-shortcuts/README.md

 | Save a 'testFile.bullet'                    |  F3* | Press F3 key in most of the Bullet examples to save a 'testFile.bullet' |

-*Migth have no effect on some simulations
+*Might have no effect on some simulations

 ## Contributing
 Opening issues and pull requests are welcome to fix bugs and to extend this cheat sheet.